 The connection between us and the Law is dissolved, so far as the scope of [the Apostle Paul’s] argument is concerned.
 He does not say that we are dead to it, or released from it as a rule of duty, or as a matter of obligation to obey it; for there neither is, nor can be, any such release, but we are dead to it as a way of justification and sanctification.
 In the great matter of acceptance with God, we have ceased to rely on the Law, having become dead to it, and having embraced another plan.

-John Calvin’s Commentaries on the Bible indicates that, for Christians, the Law is no longer a yoke that constrains or burdens them:
+John Calvin’s Commentaries on the Bible indicates that, for Christians, the Law is no longer a yoke that constrains or burdens them.
+Calvin states,

-Adam Clarke Commentary perspective is somewhat similar to that of Calvin, but states that the Law is dead to Christians, whereas Romans 7:4 actuallysays that Christians are dead to the Law, but does not say that the Law is dead to Christians.
+Adam Clarke Commentary indicates not only that Christians are dead to the Law, but also that the Law is dead to Christians, whereas Romans 7:4 says that Christians are dead to the Law, but does not say that the Law is dead to Christians.
 Clarke says,

-You were once under the law of Moses, and were bound by its injunctions; but now ye are become dead to that law – a modest, inoffensive mode of speech, for, The law, which was once your husband, is dead; God has determined that it shall be no longer in force; so that now, as a woman whose husband is dead is freed from the law of that husband, or from her conjugal vow, and may legally be married to another, so God, who gave the law under which ye have hitherto lived, designed that it should be in force only till the advent of the Messiah; that advent has taken place, the law has consequently ceased, and now ye are called to take on you the yoke of the Gospel, and lay down the yoke of the law; and it is the design of God that you should do so.
+You were once under the law of Moses, and were bound by its injunctions; but now ye are become dead to that law. . . .
+The law, which was once your husband, is dead; God has determined that it shall be no longer in force; so that now, as a woman whose husband is dead is freed from the law of that husband, or from her conjugal vow, and may legally be married to another, so God, who gave the law under which ye have hitherto lived, designed that it should be in force only till the advent of the Messiah; that advent has taken place, the law has consequently ceased, and now ye are called to take on you the yoke of the Gospel, and lay down the yoke of the law; and it is the design of God that you should do so.

 [M]y brethren [fellow Christians], you also are become dead to the law, and that to them, as in Romans 7:6, and can have no more power over them than a law can have over dead persons, or a dead abrogated law can have over living ones.
-They are represented as “dead to sin”, and “dead with Christ”, Romans 6:2; and here, “dead to the law”, as in Galatians 2:19, and consequently cannot be under it; are out of the reach of its power and government, since that only has dominion over a man as long as he lives the law is dead to them; it has no power over them, to threaten and terrify them into obedience to it; nor even rigorously to exact it, or command it in a compulsory way; nor is there any need of all this, since believers delight in it after the inward man, and serve it with their minds freely and willingly; the love of Christ, and not the terrors of the law, constrains them to yield a cheerful obedience to it; it has no power to charge and accuse them, curse or condemn them, or minister death unto them, no, not a corporeal one, as a penal evil, and much less an eternal one. . . .
+They are represented as “dead to sin”, and “dead with Christ” (Romans 6:2); and here, “dead to the law”, as in Galatians 2:19, and consequently cannot be under it; are out of the reach of its power and government, since that only has dominion over a man as long as he lives the law is dead to them; it has no power over them, . . . nor is there any need of all this, since believers delight in it after the inward man, and serve it with their minds freely and willingly; the love of Christ, and not the terrors of the law, constrains them to yield a cheerful obedience to it; it has no power to charge and accuse them, curse or condemn them, or minister death unto them, no, not a corporeal one, as a penal evil, and much less an eternal one. . . .

-David Guzik’s Commentary on the Bible asserts that observing the Law is not the way for Christians to be justified in their relationship with God (i.e., it is not “an option as a way of salvation”) and that Christians are expected to live a righteous life (i.e., bear fruit to God”):
+David Guzik’s Commentary on the Bible asserts that observing the Law is not the way for Christians to be justified in their relationship with God (i.e., it is not “an option as a way of salvation”) and that Christians are expected to live a righteous life (i.e., bear fruit to God”).
+According to Guzik,

 In Romans 6:3-8, [the Apostle] Paul carefully explained that we died with Jesus and we also rose with Him, although Paul there only spoke of our death to sin.
 Now he explains that we also died to the law.